A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Transverse Momentum Distributions of Hadrons

-For $\Lambda$ production we use Eq.\ (\ref{615}) again for the thermal $s$ quarks, but allow $T_s$ to be different from the value in Eq.\ (\ref{620}).
-Appendix C contains the explicit distributions of the various components.
-With the choice

-we obtain the result shown in Fig.\ 12.
-The data \cite{kslambda} are reproduced very well.
+For $\Lambda$ production we use Eq.\ (\ref{615}) again for the thermal $s$ quarks with the same $C_s$ and $T_s$.
+Appendix A contains the explicit formulas for the distributions of the various components.
+Without any parameters to adjust, the experimental data \cite{kslambda} are reproduced very well in Fig.\ 10.
 The physics is clearly very much the same as for $\pi, p$ and $K$.
-The value of $T_s^{\Lambda}$ is higher because $m_{\Lambda}$ is higher, although how the thermal partons depend on the quark mass is not specified explicitly.
-We stress that the momentum degradation parameters have not been adjusted so the hard parton and minijet distributions $\hat F_i(q)$ are the same as described in Sec.\ IV, independent of the hadrons produced.
-Thus the recombination model has enabled us to calculate the spectra of all strange and non-strange hadron at all $p_T$ in a universal formalism.
+We recall that the \ppt\ \dis\ of $\Lambda$ is well described by thermal partons only in Ref.\ \cite{Hwa:2018qss}, but only for $\pt < 5$ GeV/c.
+That is visible in Fig.\ 10.
+Here we have included also the contributions from shower partons, and our description of the spectrum has successfully been extended to 11 GeV/c.
+We stress that the momentum degradation parameters have not been changed so the hard parton and minijet distributions $\hat F_i(q)$ are the same as described in Sec.\ IV, independent of the hadrons produced.
+Thus the recombination model has enabled us to calculate the spectra of both the strange and non-strange hadrons at all $p_T$ in a universal formalism.